Tumbledown (2015 film)

-Tumbledown is a 2015 American romantic comedy film directed by Sean Mewshaw, written by Desiree Van Til, and starring Rebecca Hall, Jason Sudeikis, Dianna Agron, and Joe Manganiello.
-The film was released on February 5, 2016, by Starz Digital.
+Tumbledown is a 2015 American romantic comedy-drama film directed by Sean Mewshaw, written by Desiree Van Til, and starring Rebecca Hall, Jason Sudeikis, Dianna Agron and Joe Manganiello.
+It was released on February 5, 2016, by Starz Digital.

 Premise

-A young widow (Rebecca Hall) falls for a New York writer (Jason Sudeikis) who comes to her hometown in rural Maine to investigate the death of her husband, a folk singer.
+A young widow falls for a New York write who comes to her hometown in rural Maine to investigate the death of her husband, a folk singer.